Stuycs-K/final-project-4-liu-lucia-zhu-ivy/WORKLOG.md

 Created 6 signs, which will be used to indicate score, top score, time, next block that will drop, number of lines cleared, and the current falling speed of the blocks.

+### date 5/25/24

+Added 2 more signs (one showing block statistics and the other displaying the current mode: sand or normal)

 ## GROUP MEMBER 2 (IVY ZHU)